Merlin: Geoffrey and his sources

+Merlin's connections with stags within the Vita and other stories may be a shadow of the belief in avatars of the Celtic "horned god", Cernunnos.
+As the "enchanted white stag" Otherworld motif become increasingly Christianised, monastic writers of Arthurian romances would even equate it with the Christ himself.

-Geoffrey dealt with Merlin again in his third work, Vita Merlini (1150).
+Geoffrey of Monmouth dealt with Merlin again in his third work, the Vita Merlini ("The Life of Merlin", 1150).
 He based it on stories of the original 6th-century Myrddin, set long after his time frame for the life of Merlin Ambrosius.
+Nevertheless, Geoffrey asserts that the characters and events of the Vita Merlini are the same as told in the Historia Regum Britanniae.
+According to Walter, the text is based on a slightly restored myth rather than historical sources, and should be read as a palimpsest as it contains many legendary elements (the majority purely Celtic) integrated into a biographical story in Latin.
+Geoffrey adapts his story to his time, but seems to have respected his sources.

-Nevertheless, Geoffrey asserts that the characters and events of Vita Merlini are the same as told in the Historia Regum Britanniae.
-Here, Merlin survives the reign of Arthur, whose fall he is told about by Taliesin.
-Merlin spends a part of his life as a madman in the woods and marries a woman named Guendoloena (a character inspired by the historic king Gwenddoleu ap Ceidio).
-He eventually retires to observing stars from his house with seventy windows in the remote woods of Rhydderch.
-There, he is often visited by Taliesin and by his own sister Ganieda (a Latinized name of Myrddin's sister Gwenddydd), who has become queen of the Cumbrians and is also endowed with prophetic powers.
-Compared to Geoffrey's Historia, his Vita seems to have little influence on the later portrayals of Merlin.
+Here, Merlin survives the reign of Arthur, whose fall he is told about by the bard Taliesin.
+Merlin himself is depicted as a Welsh king of Dyfed, a scholar, a diviner, and a cursed prophet.
+He loses a battle with his army and, after fleeing from the soldiers of his Scottish enemy Gwenddolau (a character inspired by the historic Brythonic king Gwenddoleu ap Ceidio), he then spends a part of his life as a madman in the woods, transforming both mentally and physically (as Merlin always do in the stories of his madness; here his changes being triggered, lycanthropy-style, by the phenomenon of red full moon).
+He abortively marries a woman named Guendoloena, whose new husband he later murders after arriving at their wedding while riding a stag.
+Cured of his madness, he eventually retires to observing stars from his house with seventy windows in the remote woods of Rhydderch.
+There, he is often visited by Taliesin, another soothsayer named Maeldin, and his own sister Ganieda (a Latinised name of Myrddin's sister Gwenddydd), who has become queen of the Cumbrians and is also endowed with prophetic powers.
+Merlin's spiritual search brings him closer to Christianity, and the text concludes with his redemption.
+Compared to Geoffrey's own Historia, his Vita seems to have little influence on the later portrayals of Merlin.